jatinmadan13/jatinmadan13/README.md

 - 🌱 I’m currently learning *frameworks, backend*

-- 👯 I’m looking to collaborate on *web dev projects*
+- 👯 I’m looking to collaborate on *software projects*

 - 👨‍💻 All of my projects are available at [github.com/jatinmadan?tab=repositories](github.com/jatinmadan?tab=repositories)